zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver13.md

 ### objective

-EDNS is a mechanism to announce capabilities of a dns implementation, and is now basically required by any new functionality in dns such as dnssec ([rfc 6891]).
+EDNS is a mechanism to announce capabilities of a DNS implementation, and is now basically required by any new functionality in DNS such as DNSSEC ([rfc 6891]).

 [RFC 6891, section 7] states that an OPT record is supposed to be included in a truncated response, where-in in the request, an OPT pseudo-RR is present.